SpinyN0rman/sophienorthroptech/content/posts/staircase-saturday.md

 +++
 Warm in the sun.
 Manc only 8 apparently.

-queue for inhalers outside pharmacy.
+queue for inhalers outside pharmacy, not available.

 dropped in on bungalow, stairs, boards.

 garden, lots of new colour

+PIC

 dads birthday, strange not making plans to eat out.